Digital Resources

 2024 Social Media Masterclass by Elliot

 A missional approach to social media for Methodists – Learn a new approach to church social media and how to reach people outside your building along with some tips and examples of what to post online.
 Keep up to date with current trends and how the basics of social media have changed over the last few years.
-Watch the 15 min video now in full, or it’s broken down into 6 sections that you can engage with seperately.
+Watch the 15 min video now in full, or it’s broken down into 6 sections that you can engage with separately.

 THE FUTURE OF ONLINE CHURCH